wp-plugins/projectmanager/readme.txt

 === ProjectManager ===
 Contributors: Kolja Schleich
-Tags: datamanager
-Requires at least: 2.5
+Tags: datamanager, CMS, Content Management System Requires at least: 2.5
-Tested up to: 2.5
+Tested up to: 2.7
-Stable tag: 1.3
+Stable tag: 1.4

 This plugin can be used to manage any number of projects with recurrent datasets (e.g. portrait system, dvd collection)